What is United Way?

 United Way runs an annual workplace giving campaign in which donors make a monetary gift to the United Way of Washington County, MD to be granted to local nonprofit agencies in response to the community's most urgent social needs through Community Impact grants and investments.
 Donors also have an option to designate a portion or all of their contribution to any nonprofit of their choice.

+There are so many charities these days.
 What makes United Way different?

 What are my donation options when I participate in my company’s United Way Campaign?

 When you participate in your workplace giving campaign, you can choose to make a donation:

 - by cash or check as a one-time amount

 - using any major credit card.

 How does the payroll deduction work?

 When you choose to make your United Way donation through a payroll deduction, you give permission for a set amount that you determined by completing the pledge form to be taken out of your paycheck each pay period.
 You will make your own decision about the amount you give based on your particular financial situation and the significance you place on supporting your community.
 For many people, $3, $5, $10, or $20 deducted from each paycheck is not noticed.
 Even the equivalent of one hour’s pay per month is a generous and affordable gift and can make a significant impact in improving our community.

 What if I can’t afford to give much?

 Every person’s donation makes an impact, and when combined with others can add up to a life changing difference for someone in need.
 A little bit goes a long way for the programs supported and helps them focus on providing much needed services.
 If you wish to give of other resources, including your time and talents, you have many options.
 United Way is always looking for qualified volunteers to help with campaign and the investment process, special events, and office support, as well as for our annual Day of Caring.
 For volunteer opportunities, please contact us or visit our website and submit a volunteer form.